lukin0110/docker-recipes/README.md

 Over the past years i've been using Docker heavily in a lot of projects.
 On [Docker Hub](https://hub.docker.com/) you can find a lot of useful base images to start with.
-But ofter you want to do more with your image.
+But often you want to do more with your image.
 You can only inherit from 1 image.
 I copy/paste snippets from other projects to get things done.
 In this repo I try to organize snippets/hacks that I use a lot.